 3. Double-check those deals

 Let’s be honest, we all love a deal!
-However, as fraudsters increasingly look for new ways to con tourists out of money, we need to be extra cautious of those unsolicited emails that all too often seem perfectly legitimate but that may in fact harbour fake scams.
+However, as fraudsters increasingly look for new ways to con tourists out of money, we need to be extra cautious of those unsolicited emails that all too often seem perfectly legitimate but that may in fact harbor fake scams.

-Phishing emails are in abundance especially in the financial services, retail and travel sectors, so just be aware that hackers can easily impersonate a brand’s primary domain.
+Phishing emails are in abundance, especially in the financial services, retail and travel sectors, so be aware that hackers can easily impersonate a brand’s primary domain.
 You may click on a link in an email that says you’re visiting “www.trailfinders.com” assuming it’s a legitimate site, but that domain may well have been hijacked and then used to harvest your data.
 As a user, there’s not much you can do about this apart from to avoid clicking these links.

 We all work hard year-round and our holidays are there to enjoy stress-free with family and friends.
 But with so much fraud clouding our every day, it’s often hard to make that a reality.
 Yet, with a few simple steps, you can ensure you’re on your way to out-scamming the scammers before they’ve had a chance to make your holiday a washout.